WebOfTrust/keri/README.md

 >> + Facilitating technology transfer from the Internet Research Task Force (IRTF) to the wider Internet community
 >> + Providing a forum for the exchange of information within the Internet community between vendors, users, researchers, agency contractors, operators, and network managers
 >>
 >The IETF mission further states that the Internet isn't value-neutral, and neither is the IETF.
 The IETF wants the Internet to be useful for communities that share our commitment to openness and fairness.
-The IETF embraces technical concepts such as decentralized control, edge-user empowerment and sharing of resources, because those concepts resonate with the core values of the IETF community.
+The IETF embraces technical concepts such as decentralized control, edge-user empowerment and sharing of resources because those concepts resonate with the core values of the IETF community.
 These concepts have little to do with the technology that's possible, and much to do with the technology that we choose to create.

 We always believed that the end state for KERI standards would be at IETF but were willing to incubate them elsewhere in advance of the formal IETF RFC standards track process if for no other reason than familiarity.
 We believe that there is now no longer any need for incubation.
 The last year has seen the keripy implementation reach beta status including support for fully functional verifiable credentials.
 We believe that this has sufficiently informed KERI to propose a set of IETF Internet-Draft submissions for KERI and related technology which are being pursued under the auspices of this project, [WebOfTrust](https://github.com/WebOfTrust), with associated repositories for both code and IETF Internet-Drafts.
-Like a phoenix from the ashes we believe that KERI fixes the limitations of the orignal PKI based [Web-Of-Trust](https://en.wikipedia.org/wiki/Web_of_trust).
-With a KERI enabled decentralized Web-Of-Trust we truly have a path forward to achieve a truly decentralized **trust spanning layer** for the Internet; (see [Hourglass Model](https://cacm.acm.org/magazines/2019/7/237714-on-the-hourglass-model/fulltext)).
+Like a phoenix from the ashes, we believe that KERI fixes the limitations of the original PKI based [Web-Of-Trust](https://en.wikipedia.org/wiki/Web_of_trust).
+With a KERI-enabled decentralized Web-Of-Trust we truly have a path forward to achieve a truly decentralized **trust spanning layer** for the Internet; (see [Hourglass Model](https://cacm.acm.org/magazines/2019/7/237714-on-the-hourglass-model/fulltext)).

 #### Previous Work